Frequently Asked Questions - EMSCO, Inc.

 What is a foundry?

 A foundry is a factory that heats metal to a molten state using a furnace and then pours the molten metal into molds to produce metal castings.
 Aluminum and cast iron are examples of metals commonly processed in foundries.
 The types of products manufactured in foundries range from cast iron cooking vessels to highly advanced aerospace components.
-EMSCO offers multiple metal foundry services, including furnace rebuilds.
-Call 1-877-77-EMSCO (773-6726) for our metal foundry services.
+EMSCO offers multiple foundry services, including furnace rebuilds, induction coil repairs, and table mount furnace repair.
+Call 1-877-77-EMSCO (773-6726) for our foundry services.

 What is the process of metal casting?